heptarch/heptarch.github.io/drafts/demon.md

 </div>

-And at the speed of thought, once-Ellen moves through earth and water, the ash of plenum, towards a sky full of unfamiliar suns and welcoming in its infinitude.
+And at the speed of thought, once-Ellen moves through earth and water, the ash of plenum, past the warren of despatch tubes and the Great Hall itself in all its soporific grandeur, towards a sky full of unfamiliar suns and welcoming in its infinitude.

 <!--Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.